thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 └── pubspecam.lock                // It contain the version of each dependencies and packages
 ```

-To run the application, start debugging by clicking Run > Start Debugging from the main IDE window (or press F5).
+To run the application, start debugging by clicking **Run > Start Debugging** from the main IDE window (or press F5).
 If you are using VS Code, you should see a set of Flutter specific entries in the status bar, including a Flutter SDK version and a device name (or a message displaying No Devices).
-The Flutter extension automatically selects the last device connected.
+The Flutter extension automatically selects the latest device connected.
 However, if you have multiple devices/simulators connected, click device in the status bar to see a pick-list at the top of the screen.
-Select the device you want to use for running or debugging and finally, run the application.
+Select the device you want to use for running, or debugging, and finally, run this application.

 # Contribution Guidelines